-Because of that, I recommend enrolling in my productivity course.
+Because of that, I recommend enrolling in my goal success course.

-My Powerful Productivity Course is made for someone just like you.
+My goal setting course is made for someone just like you.
 Someone that is frustrated and stuck, someone that wants more, someone that is driven and wants a better life but isn’t sure what to do or where to start.

 More productivity articles